dev-ay/LiveProject/README.md

 > &nbsp;&nbsp;\- For browsers that do support value control, such as Chrome, cause time to change 15 minutes at a time.
 ### Solution:
 ## Additional Enhancements:
+> Parent story.
+Please see the following sub-stories
 ## Update TimeOffEvent Approval Status From Database When DetailsModal Opens
 ### Solution:
 ## Modify Test Entries in Seed Data To Begin Dynamically On Current Week